 MC 210.
 BASIC CONDUCTING.
 A study of basic conducting techniques and their application to congregational and choral singing and simple instrumental works.
 Three semester hours credit.
+ADVANCED CHORAL CONDUCTING AND

 MC 310.
-ADVANCED CHORAL CONDUCTING AND LITERATURE.
-A continuation of MC 210 with emphasis or
+ADVANCED CHORAL CONDUC LITERATURE.

 A continuation of MC 210 with emphasis on more advanced conducting techniques and their application to choral literature.
 Course content includes a survey of choral literature.
 Prerequisite: MC 210.
 Three semester hours credit.